This leaflet aims to help you and your family understand more about your cancer treatment.

 You may need to partly undress and put on a gown; the radiographers discuss this with you when you first attend the department.

-The radiographers will position you, and adjust the treatment couch and machine to the correct positions.
-For the first few treatments and also intermittently during treatment we will also take images to check the accuracy of the treatment which will take a few more minutes.
+For the first few treatments and also intermittently during treatment we will also take images to check the accuracy of the treatment.
+This will take a few more minutes.

 These images do not monitor your condition but are purely for treatment accuracy.

 You will be asked to stay as still as possible during the treatment but you should breathe and swallow normally.
 Once you are in the correct position the radiographers will leave the room to switch on the machine.
 You will only be alone for a few moments at a time.
-The radiographers will be watching you on a closed circuit TV (CCTV) monitor during treatment.
-The CCTV camera is not recording or saving any images.
-There is also an intercom system so the radiographers can talk to you.

 If you would like to listen to music during your treatment please let us know.